mroberts1/BOOTSTRA.386/manual/index.md

 Gilda snaps back, "Oh you want another UCSD P-system?"

 The UCSD P-system is a lambasted operating system decades ahead of its time from the late 1970s.
-Similar to how Android, Python, PHP, Ruby, and the Web work in the 21sth century code is written against not the underlying computer but for a suite of functions that run on a theoretical, idealized "virtual machine".
+Similar to how Android, Python, PHP, Ruby, and the Web work in the 21st century code is written against not the underlying computer but for a suite of functions that run on a theoretical, idealized "virtual machine".
 On the P-System, it's done in Pascal and compiled to something called P-code.
-This inarguably works as it is the primary way software is written in the 21st century.
-Modern processors have specialized instructions and architectures to accomodate for software that uses such design.
+This unarguably works as it is the primary way software is written in the 21st century.
+Modern processors have specialized instructions and architectures to accommodate for software that uses such design.
 They have the resources to orchestrate such an abstraction.
 However, on early 1980s computer hardware, this is wildly ambitious.

 "No, stop.
 Look.
 The P-System is for assembly that will never be native and CPUs that will never be built."

 "I don't care about the 8086."
 I finally say exasperated.
 "Look what did we have nine years ago?
 The MITS Altair 8800.
 A bank of lights, paper punched tape 256 byte of memory out of the box... now I've got 2500 times that sitting on my desk.
 What will the world be like nine years from now?" ...
 I pause, "Let's not build new things to glean harvested fields.
 We are here to sow the seeds of the next season.
-Are we farmers or scavangers?"
+Are we farmers or scavengers?"

 Chuck leans back in his chair, "That's very poetic but I agree with Gilda.
-How is this dfferent from the P-System?"
+How is this different from the P-System?"

 Dealing with the past is so exhausting sometimes.
 I continue "We can all agree, in the future, the graphics layer will be more sensible, we will have faster buses so we don't have to jump through hoops to do 32-bit operations.
 We will have hardware instructions that simplify countless things.
 Claiming there's going to be a hardware P-System is unreasonable.
 Claiming there's going to be a 200 MB hard disk instead of a 10 MB one, 8 MB of memory instead of 640 KB, 256 colors instead of 2?
 This isn't fantasy.
 We all know it's coming, probably by the end of the decade.